anand-mekala-ur-ai/japanai-demo-app/backend/README.md

-# Assistant Transport Backend with LangGraph
+# Japanai Mercari Search Backend

-This is a LangGraph-based implementation of the assistant transport backend, providing streaming chat capabilities using FastAPI, assistant-stream, and LangGraph.
+This is a backend providing streaming chat capabilities using FastAPI, assistant-stream, and LangGraph for searching Mercari Japan listings.

 ## Features